-- 30.221 One city belonging to the primary victim is replaced by one city belonging to the player who traded him the card.
+30.221 One city belonging to the primary victim is replaced by one city belonging to the player who traded him the card.
 If the trading player has no available cities, the victim's city is eliminated.
-The player trading the card selects the city. - 30.222 If Treachery is drawn by a player and not traded, one city belonging to that player is reduced.
-As no one traded the card to the primary victim, no other player benefits from the primary victim's misfortune. - 30.223 If the player affected by Treachery holds Diplomacy the number of cities lost is increased by one.
+The player trading the card selects the city.

+30.222 If Treachery is drawn by a player and not traded, one city belonging to that player is reduced.

+30.223 If the player affected by Treachery holds Diplomacy the number of cities lost is increased by one.